-You send the council details of a proposed development prior to making a formal application.
-You can supply as much or as little detail as you like, however what you submit will affect the quality and substance of the council’s response.
+It’s where you send the council details of a proposed development prior to making a formal application.
+You can supply as much or as little detail as you like.
+However, what you submit will affect the quality and substance of the council’s response.

-Once your written submission has been considered and the site visit or meeting conducted (if paid for), the council will issue a letter containing their detailed advice.
+Once your written submission has been considered and the site visit or meeting conducted (if paid for), your council will issue a letter containing their detailed advice.

 The council’s advice letter should include the following:

-- The council’s opinion – based on the information provided – concerning whether planning permission is likely to be granted or refused for the development (although this is never binding)
+- The council’s opinion – based on the information provided – about whether planning permission is likely to be granted or refused.
+You should be aware, however, that this is never binding

-- Identification of the various planning policies that are relevant to the development.
-Depending on the information you have provided, the council may also indicate whether they consider these policies are (or are likely to be) met
+- All planning policies that are relevant to the development.
+Depending on the information you have provided, the council may also indicate whether they consider these policies are – or are likely to be – met

 - Identification of any additional information, reports or drawings that would need to accompany a formal planning application